Carr Fire: August

 The fire grew over 2000 acre and to 35 percent containment, as the fire burned into August 1.
 Late morning, evacuation orders were lifted for the Mary Lake Subdivision and, later in the day, residents were allowed back to Plateau Road.
 The City of Redding shut down their Carr Fire-related missing persons hotline as all missing people were accounted for.
 Shasta College, which served as an evacuation center, resumed normal services.
 Six people were reported as arrested for alleged looting or illegally being in evacuated areas.
 The area west of Lakehead, California, was closed to public access to allow for fire crews' safety.
 Thus far, the fire had destroyed 1,546 structures, including 1,058 residential and 13 commercial.

 On the morning of August 2, the fire covered 125842 acre and remained 35 percent contained.
 Over 1,600 structures remained threatened, due to the fire.
 The Carr Fire continued to grow as the terrain, wind, and dry fuels continued to create challenges for fire crews.
 The Sunset West, Sunset Terrace, Ranch Land Acres, Middletown Park neighborhoods, and Centerville were reopened to population in the morning.

 By August 4, the fire grew to 145,015 acre and to 41 percent containment.
 California Governor Jerry Brown toured the site and announced that he had requested a major disaster declaration, which provides federal assistance.
 Later that day, President Donald Trump approved the request for Shasta County.
 A seventh fatality was reported when a PG&E employee died in a vehicle incident.

 By August 9, the fire grew to 178,752 acre, with 49 percent containment.
 Early that morning, a Cal Fire heavy equipment mechanic was killed in a traffic incident, bringing the total number of fatalities to eight.

 During the evening of August 30, the Carr Fire was reported to be 100% contained, at 229,651 acres.

 Effects

 The Carr Fire is the ninth-most destructive wildfire in California history.
-It caused evacuations of over 36,000 people in the communities of French Gulch, Igo, Ono, Lewiston, Douglas City, Shasta, Shasta Lake City, Summit City, and the City of Redding, and caused closures of portions of California State Route 299.
+It caused evacuations of over 36,000 people in the communities of French Gulch, Igo, Ono, Lewiston, Douglas City, Shasta, Shasta Lake City, Summit City, and the City of Redding, and caused closures of portions of SR 299.
 The fire directly impacted the water sources Keswick Dam and Shasta Dam.
 The Carr Fire Pet Rescue and Reunification network was established after the fire was contained and coordinates with the Tubbs Fire Pet Rescue and Reunification network to help captured pets that were lost during evacuations.